Vodka: Early history

+Russian Empire

 Until the mid-18th century, the drink remained relatively low in alcohol content, not exceeding 40% ABV.
 Multiple terms for the drink were recorded, sometimes reflecting different levels of quality, alcohol concentration, filtering, and the number of distillations; most commonly, it was referred to as "burning wine", "bread wine", or even in some locations simply "wine".
 In some locations, grape wine may have been so expensive that it was a drink only for aristocrats.
 Burning wine was usually diluted with water to 24% ABV or less before drinking.
 It was mostly sold in taverns and was quite expensive.
 At the same time, the word vodka was already in use, but it described herbal tinctures (similar to Nalewka), containing up to 75% ABV, and made for medicinal purposes.

 The first written usage of the word vodka in an official Russian document in its modern meaning is dated by the decree of Empress Elizabeth of 8 June 1751, which regulated the ownership of vodka distilleries.
 By the 1860s, a government policy of promoting the consumption of state-manufactured vodka made it the drink of choice for many Russians.
 In 1863, the government monopoly on vodka production was repealed, causing prices to plummet and making vodka available even to low-income citizens.
 The taxes on vodka became a key element of government finances in Tsarist Russia, providing at times up to 40% of state revenue.
 By 1911, vodka comprised 89% of all alcohol consumed in Russia.
 This level has fluctuated somewhat during the 20th century but remained quite high at all times.
 The most recent estimates put it at 70% (2001).

+Post-Soviet Russia

+Vodka remains a major source of state revenue and therefore of power.
+Seizing control of the state spirits monopoly Rosspirtprom and its Kristall distillery was instrumental for Vladimir Putin to consolidate his power as prime minister and president.
+Under his rule, the "Putinka" ("little Putin") brand of vodka became a bestseller, partly to Putin's financial benefit.

-Today, some popular Russian vodka producers or brands are (amongst others) Stolichnaya and Russian Standard.
+Other popular Russian vodka producers or brands include Stolichnaya and Russian Standard.

-During the late 1970s, Russian culinary author William Pokhlebkin compiled a history of the production of vodka in Russia, as part of the Soviet case in a trade dispute; this was later published as A History of Vodka.
-Pokhlebkin claimed that while there is a wealth of publications about the history of consumption and distribution of vodka, virtually nothing had been written about vodka production.
-One of his assertions was that the word "vodka" was used in popular speech in Russia considerably earlier than the middle of the 18th century, but the word did not appear in print until the 1860s.
-Pokhlebkin's sources were challenged by David Christian in the Slavic Review in 1994.
-Christian criticized the lack of valid references in Pokhlebkin's works stating that his work has an obvious pro-Russian bias.
-Pokhlebkin is also known for his Pan-Slavic sympathies under the leadership of Russia and sentiments that, in David Christian's opinion, discredit most of his work, especially his History of Vodka.